NiklasEi/www-nikl-me/blog/2022/dynamic-assets-in-bevy_asset_loader.md

 That's it.
 We now moved all asset configuration out of our code.

-## Extras
+## Supported extras

-I showed examples for loading a texture atlas and loading "simple" assets from files dynamically.
-In the same way you can also load an image directly as a `rust$StandardMaterial` and load a complete directory as a vector of untyped handles.
-You can even have optional fields on asset collections now.
+I showed examples for loading a texture atlas and "simple" files as dynamic assets.
+You can also load an image directly as a `rust$StandardMaterial`, and load a complete directory as a vector of untyped handles.
+With dynmais assets it is also possible to have optional fields on asset collections.
 If the key cannot be resoled at run time, the field will be `rust$None`.

-In some cases, it is required to give more info at compile time than just the key.
+In some cases, it is required to give more information at compile time than just the key.
 For example, when loading a directory, the field needs to be additionally annotated with `rust$#[asset(folder)]`.
 In the same way, optional fields need `rust$#[asset(optional)]`.
 This is a limitation I have not been able to lift, because I need to handle return types that are different from `rust$Handle<T>` separately at compile time.

-## More to come

-but what?...
+## Some open issues

+There are a few things I am not yet happy with.
+Admittedly, the API to load `.assets` files feels a bit clunky.
+One of the original ideas for this new functionality was that it should be easy to internationalize assets.
+If you have assets that need to be localized, you could configure them in different `ron` files and load them according to the user language.
+Currently, this would require the usage of internal APIs.

+I think the biggest missing feature at this point, is an ergonomic way to define dependencies between asset collections.
+It should be possible to load `.assets` files as part of collections and tell [`bevy_asset_loader`][project] to load and apply certain collections before others.

+There is also more design work to be done when thinking about different loading states in a "real" game.
+There are multiple szenarios in which a game would want to change the loaded assets.
+For example, localized assets need to be reloaded when the user changes the game language at run time.
+Even more common: the player might be switching between different levels requiring different asset collections to get loaded and unloaded.

+At the moment, all `.assets` files only get loaded and applied the first time a loading state is entered.
+If the same key gets overwritten in a later loading state, it's value would be wrong when re-entering the first loading state again.

 ---